Is a Herniated Disc causing my neck or back pain?

 - An aching, burning, or tingling sensation in the muscles or limbs

-- Pain that is aggravated by walking even a short distance
+- Walking even a short distance aggravates your pain

-- Pain that worsens exponentially when engaging in strenuous activity
+- Discomfort that worsens exponentially when engaging in strenuous activity

 - Pain that shoots into the arms (radiculopathy) or legs (sciatica)